alloc/drizzle-plus/readme.md

 #### Upserting many rows

 You may pass an array of objects to the `data` property to upsert many rows at once.
+For optimal performance and atomicity guarantees, the rows are upserted in a single query.

 ```ts
 const rows = await db.query.user.upsert({